akhilmathurs/libriadapt/README.md

 Inside each partition, there are subdirectories for the six microphones.
 Inside each microphone subdirectory, there are separate directories for training data and test data.

-We also provide a CSV file inside the microphone subdirectory with 3 columns: `wav_filename, wav_filesize, transcript`.
-The formatting of these files is compatible with Mozilla DeepSpeech2 model [2] on which all the experiments are done so far.
+We also provide a CSV file which lists all the files inside each microphone subdirectory.
+The CSV files contains 3 columns: `wav_filename, wav_filesize, transcript`, and its formatting is compatible with Mozilla DeepSpeech2 model [2] on which all the experiments are done so far.

+### Warnings
+The authors have manually verified hundreds of speech recordings, but there is always the possibility that some (or many) of the speech recordings are incomplete or noisy.
+Please make sure to test for such cases in your data pipelines.

 ```
 📦libriadapt